ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 This employee started off at UC Los Angeles in 2010 and worked there for two years.
 In 2011, when the employee was still employed in Los Angeles for some part of the year, he began working at UC Santa Barbara.
 He continued to work there through 2014.
 In 2013, he started to work at UC Irvine and continued to work there into 2015.
 We see that this employee's total income at each consecutive UC school went up over time.

-If we assume that salary is a measure of how much value a campus puts on an employee, when an employee leaves a campus, they reduce the net value of that campus by the amount of their salary.
+If we assume that salary is a measure of how much value a campus gains from an employee, when an employee leaves a campus they reduce the net value of that campus by the amount of their salary.
 For example, if an employee makes \\$50,000 at UC Irvine in 2013 and then accepts a position at UC San Diego in 2014, UC Irvine effectively loses \\$50,000 worth of value via the loss of that employee.
 Note however, that this does not mean UC San Diego gains \\$50,000 since they may value this employee differently.

 Let's take a look at how much value each UC school lost to each other UC school in our six year period.
 Hover over each link to explore the value flows between UC schools.